-1. Traveling changes the way you relate to the world.
+1. Travelling changes the way you relate to the world.

 If you don’t see this when you are younger, you have less desire to venture out when you are older and have job and family constraints in play.
 If I didn’t know what I was missing, I would have less of a desire to put the effort into taking the time to travel.
 You also develop a deeper sense of obligation to save our planet’s beauty for the coming generations.
 After all, you’ve seen it firsthand, and it’s worth saving!

-2. Traveling changes the way you relate to others.
+2. Travelling changes the way you relate to others.

-3. Traveling humbles you enough to realize it’s not all about you.
+3. Travelling humbles you enough to realise it’s not all about you.

-The older I become, the more I realize I actually know very little about life.
+The older I become, the more I realise I actually know very little about life.
 It seems the confidence of knowing it all is usually graced upon the young.
 However, the sooner that bubble bursts, the better; at least in my case.
-Traveling sometimes puts you in tough situations.
+Travelling sometimes puts you in tough situations.
 You see that the world is so much bigger than your perspective on it.
-You soon realize the world doesn’t revolve around you.
+You soon realise the world doesn’t revolve around you.
 You learn that you really weren’t the big fish in the ocean, but just a tiny minnow in a pothole.

-4. Traveling empowers you to take on new challenges.
+4. Travelling empowers you to take on new challenges.

 So, if I lose control, I not only kill myself, but I land on a house and kill a nice family having dinner.
 No pressure!
 Yet, after more than a few white-knuckled moments, I can now drive comfortably with the locals and don’t bat an eye at the drop offs, the livestock in the road, the pot holes, or the fact that there is no way I should have made it through that tight squeeze with that oncoming car without losing a mirror.
 Conquering this fear helped me learn that I could adapt to more than I felt I was capable of conquering.
 I think that’s a good thing to learn at any age, but you can apply it longer throughout your lifetime if you start early.